khobbie/uoa-birthday-cake-app/README.md

 #### Set up environment variables:

-First, install the PHP dependencies required by the Laravel application using Composer:
+In the project directory run the below ro create the .env:

 ```bash
 cp .env.example .env